joao-neves95/Exercises_Challenges_Courses/README.md

 ### WPF

- - [Braces](https://github.com/joao-neves95/Braces): A prototype of a text editor in Windows Presentation Foundation (WPF).
+ - [Braces](https://github.com/joao-neves95/Braces): An in development text editor in Windows Presentation Foundation (WPF) and .NET Core, where the idea is that everything is a plugin.
+The text editor and the plugins talk in real-time through SignalR.

 ---